bbzaffari/Open-Source-RAG-Engine-System-with-Modular-Vector-Processing/README.md

 In summary, I designed and implemented all the core structures related to the deploy system and PIP packaging, building the backbone that supports the project's modular distribution and automation.
 Additionally, I engineered and integrated the fundamental data structures (structs) that gave rise to the engine powering the Vector Database — a scalable, high-performance core explained further in the documentation.

+*The Preview:🔗[ Upcoming New Version ](https://github.com/bbzaffari/purecpp), under tests before its official release under the PURE Ecosystem.*

 ## Core Vector Database Engine
 Focusing on: